 Debt Pros & Cons

 Leverage is addictive.
-Once they get the bug, few people revert to more conservative practices.
-But as we all learned in 2008, when a loss hits, it doesn’t care how good you thought the investment was.
-History is full of smart people who detonate their financial life through leverage addictions.
+And history is full of smart people who got wiped out by borrowing too much.
 Read The Quants and When Genius Failed, two fantastic books about investment “geniuses” who blew up this way.

-That doesn’t mean you should eschew debt.
+That doesn’t mean you should ignore debt.
 Strong capital allocators don’t ignore tools.
-You need to borrow when it makes strong financial sense to do so, meaning the opportunities to profit from borrowing are powerful or the borrowing costs are low.
-Learn when and how to do the same analysis on using debt smartly for yourself.
-Be careful, not fearful.
+You need to borrow when it makes sense to do so, meaning the opportunities to profit from borrowing are powerful, or the borrowing costs are low.
+Learn when and how to do this analysis on using debt smartly for yourself by following the guidelines below.

 Borrow for Protection

 Borrow for protection, not just to capitalize on opportunities.
 In 2006, Ford Motor Company’s then CEO, Alan Mulally, made a capital allocation decision regarding debt that’s been called one of the most significant moves in the company’s history.
 When borrowing was easy, Mulally mortgaged the company’s assets, including the Mustang brand name and Ford logo, for $23.6 billion in loans to finance a company overhaul and to give Ford a significant cash safety net.
 We now know that a severe recession came soon after.
 Car sales plummeted.
 General Motors and Chrysler, Ford’s domestic competitors, sought bankruptcy protection and received billions of dollars in a controversial government bailout.
 Ford did not have to do either of these things thanks to its cash hoard.
 It emerged from the crisis stronger, which helped its image, reputation, and stock price.